apiel/zicBox/README.md

         <Keyboard bounds={[0, 175, ScreenWidth, 120]} />
     </View>
 );

+const output = JSON.stringify(
+    {
+        audio: { tracks: [{ id: 0, plugins: [audioPlugin('Tempo')] }] },
+        pixelController: 'rpi3A_4enc_11btn',
+        screen: { screenSize: { width: ScreenWidth, height: ScreenHeight } },
+        views: [demoView],
+    },
+    null,
+    2
+);

+writeFileSync('config.json', output);
+console.log('done');
 ```

-If you prefer not to use TypeScript for the configuration file, you have alternatives, you can use Lua, or even define everything directly in C++.
-However, I personally find TypeScript/JSX to be the most convenient option due to its strong typing, ease of use, and developer-friendly tooling.
+If you prefer not to use TypeScript for the configuration file, you directly edit the JSON file or use any scripting language, Lua, Python, or even define everything directly in C++.
+However, I personally find TypeScript/JSX to be the most convenient option due to its strong typing, ease of use, and developer-friendly tooling (and maybe also because I am orginally web developer ^^).

 Now, you might be wondering about performance, don’t worry!
 The configuration process is purely declarative, meaning TypeScript is only used to define settings and structure.
-Once the configurations are initialized, the actual execution happens entirely in C++, ensuring optimal performance.
-TypeScript is only invoked at runtime to process the configuration, but after that, everything runs natively in C++ without any overhead from TypeScript itself.
+Once the JSON configurations are initialized, the actual execution happens entirely in C++, ensuring optimal performance.

 In short, you get the best of both worlds, TypeScript for a clean and manageable configuration setup, and C++ for high-performance execution.